The Animation Process – Complete Step by Step Guide 2026

 5. Is the animation process flexible?

 If you’re making a silent video, you can (and you will) skip recording the voice-over narration and adding sound effects.
-But in general terms, the process doesn’t allow for much flexibility because each stage is important to make a great animation video that fits within your video marketing strategy perfectly.
+But in general terms, the process doesn’t allow for much flexibility because each stage is important to making a great animation video.

 With most professional companies, you do have some wiggle room for customizing the timeframes and giving feedback, though.
 For example, at Yum Yum Videos, you can ask us to speed up the production process and even request more revision rounds.
 However, you do need to bear in mind that working toward faster deliveries will always translate into a price increase to accommodate the increased production effort necessary to meet tight deadlines.